memorysafety/website/content/en/blog/2022-03-01-memory-safe-httpd.md

 The Cost
 --------

 I spent approximately six months building mod_tls and making it possible to load multiple TLS modules at the same time in httpd.
+This was made possible through Google's generous support of Prossimo and its mission to improve memory safety (thank you!).

 Compared to the impact this work can have, it was not a big investment.
 Making it possible to swap memory safe modules into existing C programs for critical functionality is a strategy that ISRG's Prossimo project is particularly interested in.
 It means they can invest in a small set of important libraries and then use them in critical software infrastructure with minimal effort.
 As much as I would like to learn Rust in the future, I was able to bring a Rust-based TLS module into httpd without having to know any Rust at all!